 In literature, writers are less interested in using the term in order to delve into psychoanalysis as they are in revealing something about their characters.
 A carefully placed “slip of the tongue” might accidentally give away a character’s deepest desires or true thoughts.

 Explore the Freudian Slip

-Definition and Explanation of Freudian Slip
+Definition of a Freudian Slip

-The fact that the term is so closely related to psychoanalysis, and is thought by many to be an accurate way of understanding someone’s true feelings, it is very attractive to writers.
+The fact that the term is so closely related to psychoanalysis, and is thought by many to be an accurate way of understanding someone’s true feelings, is very attractive to writers.
 By creating a character who has a Freudian slip, the writer can help the reader better understand who that person is, or at the very least create an interesting scene that throws off the balance of interaction or relationship (for example, the man in a heterosexual relationship calling his female partner “mom”).

 Examples of Freudian Slips in Literature

 Hamlet by William Shakespeare

 It should surprise no one that there are multiple examples of a Freudian slip in Shakespeare’s plays, despite the fact that he lived approximately 300 years before Freud.
 One of the best examples comes from Hamlet, a play about the son of the recently deceased king of Denmark who (mostly) fakes madness and plots revenge.
 The slip appeared in his first soliloquy.
 The line reads:

 But two months dead! —nay, not so much, not two